 Purpose: To encourage interest in book collecting among University of Rochester students in all colleges of the University.

-Awards: The winning collector will receive $500 cash, plus gift cards from local booksellers totaling $500, and an invitation to exhibit a selection of the collection at Rush Rhees Library.
+Awards: The winning collector will receive $1000 cash, and an invitation to exhibit a selection of the collection at Rush Rhees Library.

 - Collections must be owned and collected by the student alone.
 Collections based on any subject are eligible.